babarrett/g80-9009/method-1-yangdigi-controller.md

 * The G80-9009HAU has two groups of keys.
 Upper part is a 6x10 matrix (51 keys) and the lower part is 10x10 (98 keys).
 Using a pro micro and one 74hc154 (4 to 16 mux) with TMK to run a 16x10 matrix using 4+10=14 pins.
-* 2 x 32 pin ribbon cables connect to the top and bottom grpups of keys.
+* 2 x 32 pin ribbon cables connect to the top and bottom groups of keys.
 (51 and 98 keys)
-* uses a 4 to 16 mux for the 16 lines (columns?)
 * The USB connector on the controller is a USB Mini-b, (5 pin)
 * Yang once said: "Now I am using TMK to run 16x10 matrix.
 I want to try EasyAVR on it to make it easier to use."